TRC-Loop/ConvertLite/README.md

 ### Python Package Issues

 If you face issues with Python packages, ensure you have the correct version of Python installed and you are using the correct pip version (`pip`, `pip3`, or specifying with `python -m pip`).
 Reinstall the dependencies ensuring no errors are encountered during the installation.

----

-Remember to replace placeholders like `/path/to/ffmpeg` and `https://github.com/yourusername/ConvertLite.git` with actual values relevant to the user's setup and your repository URL.